roelzkie15/python-microservices-patterns/saga-choreograhpy-example/README.md

 #### Billing Service

-A billing request for the customer is created right after they book a parking slot.
-Customer may pay the bill by using this service.
+A billing request for the customer is created right after booking a parking slot.
+Customer may pay the bill later on by using this service.

-1. Billing service listens to `CREATE_BOOKING_EVENT` which in turns create a new billing request.
+1. Billing service listens to _**CREATE_BOOKING_EVENT**_ which in turn create a new billing request.
 To get the billing request details you need to:

     ```
     poetry run python -m app.cli billing_request_details_by_reference_no --ref_no='76cd294f-7b4c-4e72-b204-44fb542104b4'